What is Needed for Taxes When Selling a Home?

 Kelsey Morrison worked as an editor for HomeLight's Resource Centers.
 She has seven years of editorial experience in the real estate and lifestyle spaces.
 She previously worked as a commerce editor for World of Good Brands (eHow.com and Cuteness.com) and as an associate editor for Livabl.com.
 Kelsey holds a bachelor’s degree in Journalism from Concordia University in Montreal, Quebec, and lives in a small mountain town in Southern California.

 You sold your home last year and moved on with your life — literally.
 Congratulations!
 But now it’s tax time, and you want to get organized.
-Your first step is to figure out what documents do you need for taxes if you sold a house in order to file.
+You wonder then, “What documents do I need for taxes if I sold a house?”

-What documents do you need for taxes if you sold a house?
+What documents do I need for taxes if I sold a house?

 There are a few documents you’ll need when you file your taxes if you sold a house in the previous year.
 Knowing which ones you need, which ones you don’t need, and where to get them if you need them can become confusing, so we’ve worked with the experts to help break it down for you.